grpc/proposal/A6-client-retries.md

 #### Retry and Hedging Statistics

+__Notice__: Retry statistics has been updated in the new design [gRFC-A45](https://github.com/grpc/proposal/pull/254).
+The original design below is obsolete.

 gRPC will treat each retry attempt or hedged RPC as a distinct RPC with regards to the current per-RPC metrics.
 For example, when an RPC fails with a retryable status code and a retry attempt is made, the original request and the retry attempt will be recorded as two separate RPCs.

 Additionally, to present a clearer picture of retry attempts, we add three additional per-method metrics: